AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-ingress-list.md

+---
+title: Egress Workflow
+description: Egress Workflow
+products: SG_CAMPAIGN/STANDARD
+audience: integrating
+content-type: reference
+topic-tags: working-with-campaign-and-microsoft-dynamics-365
+---

 # Dynamics 365 to Campaign - List of Table Mappings

 The Dynamics 365 to Campaign page shows a list of resources in Dynamics 365 and with which entities in Adobe Campaign that they will be synchronized.
 The contact-to-profile table mapping will be added out-of-the box and should continue to be displayed unless you delete it.
 You will have the opportunity to add new mappings, delete existing mappings, and edit existing mappings.

 ![](assets/d365-to-acs-ui-page-ingress-top.png)

 The page that lists each of the mappings.
 It details which entity/resources are associated with the mapping and will give you the ability to make changes to each one.
 Here is a description of each of the columns in this table:

 * Dynamics 365 Table